flythereddflagg/flythereddflagg.github.io/python_book/docs/06-Strings-and-the-Print-Function.md

 ## Advanced Mastery

 - Look up strings as they relate to computers.
-How are strings represented in computer language?
+How are strings represented by a computer?

 <!-- Navigation -->